dreamind/ix/project/phase3/phase3-3.md

 - You are not required to use a single Python file.
 You can organise your files or structure your application in anyway you feel appropriate.
 In the submission, you need to provide us with a README file to explain how to run/serve your application.
 - You can pre-process your data using any method you feel appropriate for the required processing task.
 You can use spreadsheets, Python scripts or combination of tools, but you need to document the steps that you have performed to produce the data used by your application.
 You will need to present and discuss this during project presentation.
-- If you are experiencing a problem when producing an image using matplotlib, please see the following [fix](assets/matplotlib-fix.py) and include it into your Python file.

 Requirements
 -----------

 You should produce an interactive web application that has at least the following properties:

-- It should be implemented in Python, and must function correctly when hosted on IVLE.
+- It should be implemented in Python.
-- You should implement your own Pivot Table builder, do not use Google Pivot table feature or any Python libraries that provide ready-to-use pivot capability.
+- You could implement your own Pivot Table builder or any Python libraries that provide pivot capability.
+The data processing should be carried out in the server side, do not use JavaScript library to process the data.
-- It must use CGI and forms to get input from the user.
+- It must allow user to interact with the application.
 - It must use valid XHTML or HTML5 to display output to the user.
 - It must use CSS appropriately in providing the visual aspect of the application.
 - You may use JavaScript for your application.

 Marking Guide for the application